Model-Predictive Control with NUP Priors: Application Examples

+As recommended in the literature, we will use a curvilinear coordinate system~\cite{Lot2014, Micaelli1993, Lenain2007, Lenain2008}, which simplifies expressing the constraints imposed by the track boundaries.

-We begin by describing the vehicle dynamics using the standard \textit{Ackermann vehicle model}~\cite{rajamani2011vehicle} in Cartesian coordinates $\tilde x$ and $\tilde y$, from which the final state space model will be obtained in a series of transformations.
-The model consists of the differential equation
+We begin by describing the vehicle dynamics using the standard \textit{Ackermann vehicle model}~\cite{rajamani2011vehicle} in Cartesian coordinates $(\tilde x, \tilde y)\in\Reals^2$, from which the final state space model will be obtained in a series of transformations.
+We thus begin with the differential equation

 with state